 An FIC produces material benefit where:

-• The portfolio is substantial enough that setup costs (£10k-£25k) and ongoing costs (£4k-£8k a year) are recovered.
+• Your portfolio is substantial enough that setup costs (£10k-£25k) and ongoing costs (£4k-£8k a year) are recovered.
 The break-even point is typically around £2m of property value.

-• The founder has clear wealth-transfer objectives over a 10+ year horizon.
+• You have clear wealth-transfer objectives over a 10+ year horizon.
 Short-horizon planning rarely justifies the structural overhead.

-• The family is governance-capable: a workable shareholders' agreement, capable directors, no immediate factional disputes.
+• Your family is governance-capable: a workable shareholders' agreement, capable directors, no immediate factional disputes.

-• The property is not the founder's main residence (PRR is lost on incorporation; trapped value in a personal residence is rarely worth incorporating).
+• The property is not your main residence (PRR is lost on incorporation, and trapped value in a personal residence is rarely worth incorporating).

-• The incorporation event (if transferring an existing portfolio in) can use s.162 relief or the CGT cost is acceptable.
+• The incorporation event (if you are transferring an existing portfolio in) can use s.162 relief, or the CGT cost is acceptable.

-Where the portfolio is under £2m, where the time horizon is short, or where the family governance is uncertain, simpler alternatives (joint ownership with adult children, lifetime gifting, a trust without a corporate wrapper) typically produce most of the wealth-transfer benefit with materially less administrative drag.
-The decision-focused companion page, "Family Investment Company for Property: Is It Worth It?", walks through the threshold question with worked examples.
+Where your portfolio is under £2m, the time horizon is short, or the family governance is uncertain, simpler alternatives (joint ownership with adult children, lifetime gifting, a trust without a corporate wrapper) typically deliver most of the wealth-transfer benefit with far less administrative drag.
+If you are still weighing whether an FIC clears that bar, the threshold question is worked through with examples in "Family Investment Company for Property: Is It Worth It?".